 Leadership and Service Living Learning Community (LLC)

 Are you interested in growing as a leader and serving others?
 The Leadership and Service Living Learning Community will encourage leadership development through access to student and community leaders on campus, building leadership competencies through activities and programs, and gain opportunities to lead within the community by shaping community standards and helping to plan for the future of the LLC.
 Community members will also have the opportunity to take part in service opportunities on campus and within the local community, in alignment with the Benedictine mission of the University and the University’s Core Value of Responsible Stewardship.
-The Leadership and Service LLC is for first year students only and residents of this community will live on the first floors of Marmion (males) and Snyder (females) Halls.
-Marmion and Snyder Halls share the oversized Lion’s Den community lounge, ideal for programming, activities & community engagement.
+The Leadership and Service LLC is for first year students only and residents of this community will live in Henderson and Benoit Halls.

 HonorsLiving Learning Community (LLC)